Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.2.1.9. `action: on_confirm`

 - Method: POST
-- Use Cases: Adam receives a reservation ID and QR code, plus a navigation link to the charging site.
+- Use Cases: Adam receives an order ID and QR code, plus a navigation link to the charging site.
 - Request:
   CPO responds with confirmed slot: [Example](../../../examples/ev_charging/v2/08_00_on_confirm/ev-charging-on-confirm.json)